 Our Mission

-We aim to build each student’s capacity not only to envision their future but also to design it with confidence, purpose, and passion.
+Urgent Academy is a private micro middle school anchored in Historic Overtown, Miami, where students in grades 6–8 create, lead, and thrive through project-based learning, media arts, and real-world experiences.
+We build each student's capacity not only to envision their future — but to design it with confidence, purpose, and passion.

 Our Values